UVA vs. UVB: Was ist der Unterschied und warum ist er für deine Hautpflege entscheidend?

 UVA vs. UVB: What's the difference and why is it crucial for your skincare?

 UV radiation is one of the most significant external factors influencing skin aging and skin health.
 However, not all UV rays are the same.
 Distinguishing between UVA and UVB rays is essential when it comes to proper sun protection and preventing light-induced skin damage.
-In this article, you'll learn:
+In this article, you will learn:

 Contents:

-- Is there a natural protection time for UVA?
+• Is there a self-protection time for UVA rays?

 What are UV rays?

 UV rays are further divided into three categories.
-1️⃣ UVA rays are the lowest energy, but they account for 90% of the UV rays that reach us on the Earth's surface.
-2️⃣ UVB rays only penetrate the ozone layer to a small extent.
-3️⃣ UVC rays are fortunately completely absorbed by the atmosphere.
+1️⃣ UVA rays, although the least energetic, make up 90% of the UV rays that reach us on the Earth's surface.
+2️⃣ Only a small portion of UVB rays penetrate the ozone layer.
+3️⃣ Fortunately, UVC rays are completely absorbed by the atmosphere.

-Both have different effects – both short-term and long-term.
+Both have different effects – both in the short and long term.

 UVB – The sunburn rays

-UVB rays have a shorter wavelength and only penetrate the outermost layer of the skin (epidermis).
+UVB rays have a shorter wavelength and penetrate the outermost layer of skin (epidermis).
 They are primarily responsible for:

-A product's sun protection factor (SPF) primarily indicates how well it protects against UVB radiation.
-For example, an SPF 30 filters out about 97% of UVB rays.
+The sun protection factor (SPF) of a product primarily indicates how well it protects against UVB radiation.
+An SPF 30, for example, filters approximately 97% of UVB rays.

 --> See also blog article " How long can I stay in the sun? "